 - Join the table into your original explore via the field used in the group by clause.
 In this case that would be the salesperson ID.

 *UPDATE: Steps 2 and 3 can also be done with a Native Derived Table instead of a SQL Derived Table.
 NDTs offer improved governance through interacting with your existing model, and are very useful after a brief learning curve.
 Learn more about NDTs here.

 Now the salesperson’s lifetime orders is available as a cohort dimension in the original explore.
 The resulting table in our example looks like this:

 Now that our explore includes this extra dimensionalized measure, we can produce the original desired table by using the Lifetime Sales Cohort from the derived table as our dimension, and a sum of the order values as a measure.

-For another look at this topic from Lloyd, check out this discourse article:
+For another look at this topic from our founder Lloyd Tabb, check out this discourse article: